ndornseif/video-crusher/README.md

 ## Acknowledgments

-The example palettes were made from [matplotlib](https://matplotlib.org/) colormaps.
+The example palettes were made from [matplotlib](https://matplotlib.org/) color maps.

 ## Dependencies